getnamingo/registry/docs/upgrade.md

 # Namingo Upgrade Guide

-## v1.0.0 to v1.0.31
+## v1.0.0 to v1.0.32

 To update, you must run the update scripts sequentially without skipping versions.
-For example, if you're on v1.0.29 and the latest is v1.0.31, first update to v1.0.30, then to v1.0.31.
+For example, if you're on v1.0.30 and the latest is v1.0.32, first update to v1.0.31, then to v1.0.32.

+- v1.0.31 to v1.0.32 - download and run the [update1032.sh](update1032.sh) script.

 - v1.0.30 to v1.0.31 - download and run the [update1031.sh](update1031.sh) script.